S. A. – [Plot F-53; Unreadable] ADOPTED

 The remains of Dr.

-William J. Barry and John M.Steele, the two veterans
+William J. Barry and John M.Steele, the two veterans who

-in the presence of a half dozen comrades yesterday afternoon.
+the presence of a half dozen comrades yesterday afternoon.
 Mr. Steele was buried in the Confederate lot

 at